nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <kbd>text</kbd> | A keyboard input, or a button to be clicked on.
 [text](#about-this-guide) | Links to other parts of the document, or links to be opened in the browser.
 _text_ | Caption for images.
+:information_source: | Indication that the following text is a note.
-:information_source: | Indication that the following text is a tip.
+:bulb: | Indication that the following text is a tip.
 :exclamation: | Indication that the following text is important.
 --------------------------------------------------------------------------------------------------------------------